tulibraries/airflow-docker-dev-setup/README.md

 ```

-This spins up an Airflow stack using Postgres for the metadata database; Celery, Redis & Flower for job management; CeleryExecutor, Scheduler, Web-Server and Worker Airflow services; and mounting the local `dags` directory as the Airflow stack's DAGs directory.
+This spins up an Airflow stack using PostgreSQL for the metadata database; Celery, Redis & Flower for job management; CeleryExecutor, Scheduler, Web-Server and Worker Airflow services; and mounting the local `dags` directory as the Airflow stack's DAGs directory.
 That DAGs directory has cob_datapipeline and manifold_airflow_dags cloned into it if these subdirectories do not already exist.
 This will also create some known Variables and Connections, based off of `data/example-variables.json` (the task copies this into `data/variables.json` if that file doesn't exist, then loads variables into Airflow from there).

 Give this up to 1 minute to start up.
 You can check the Airflow web-server health-check state by running: